-A lot of attention is paid to sexist behaviors of males towards females, but in fact, 95% of sexist behaviors I have ever experienced, came from women.
+A lot of attention is paid to sexist behaviours of males towards females, but in fact, 95% of sexist behaviours I have ever experienced, came from women.
 I got the impression that this topic is taboo, but I talked about this issue with female professionals on multiple occasions, and many of them shared my impressions.

 One thing I noticed, was one clear pattern that emerged from all my job applications.
 Namely, every job offer I have ever received, I received from men, not from women.
 Every time women had a majority voting power in the committee or a unit choosing the top candidate, I was not selected.

 Sometimes, I was getting the most ridiculous arguments for that decision.
 For instance, I was being told on the phone that another candidate was chosen because of factor A, which a direct opposite of what was introduced in the job offer.
 And when I was asking, “why,” I was told that they “changed their mind in the process.”
 So, there was always yet another reason to reject me—they could even make up the reasons on the fly.